Our national network

 The Innovation Exchange identifies innovations for the Accelerated Access Collaborative and for local adoption.
 The Accelerated Access Collaborative is a national partnership of organisations including NHS England, Department of Health and Social Care, Department for Business Energy and Industrial Strategy, NICE, NHS Improvement and the AHSNs.

 The Innovation Exchange has four structured elements:

-Innovator support is provided by all AHSNs.
-The Innovation Pathway sets out the range of service offered.
+- Innovator support and signposting - The Innovation Pathway sets out the range of service offered.
 There is a consistent and co-ordinated offer to innovators wherever they are identified in the system.

-Real world validation is informed by regional and local need and seeks to provide the information and evidence needed to enable adoption of the innovation in a variety of settings.
+- Real world validation - informed by regional and local need and seeks to provide the information and evidence needed to enable adoption of the innovation in a variety of settings.

 - Spread and adoption of supported innovations – supporting the adoption of innovations identified by the Accelerated Access Collaborative.
 It also identifies and supports the adoption of innovations on a regional and cross-regional basis.